Create new users on development machines

 To enable a new user account to develop on the VM, the user account must be an administrator on the VM.
 Additionally, you must log on to the VM by using the credentials of the default developer account.
 If the VM is a Microsoft Azure VM, the account information is available on the environment page in LCS.
 If the VM is a local VM that runs on the downloaded VHD, use the local administrator account.
-For more information, see Access Instances.
+For more information, see Deploy and access development environments.

 Download the following script: ProvisionAxDeveloper.ps1, the script is available at https://github.com/Microsoft/Dynamics-AX-Scripts.